Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Preconditioned SGD convergence analysis

 \subsection{Practical preconditioners for SGD}

 A wide range of preconditioning strategies are used in modern machine learning.
 On the first–order side, adaptive methods such as Adam~\citep{kingma_adam_2017}, AMSGrad~\citep{j.2018on}, PAdam~\citep{ijcai2020p452}, and Yogi~\citep{NEURIPS2018_90365351} implicitly apply \emph{diagonal} preconditioners by rescaling gradients with running estimates of coordinatewise second moments.
 On the second–order side, \emph{curvature‑aware} preconditioners exploit Hessian or Fisher Information Matrix (FIM) structure, including the empirical FIM~\citep{schraudolph_fast_2002}, full or mini‑batch Hessians~\citep{fletcher_practical_2013,garg_secondOrder_2024}, mini‑batch quasi‑Newton updates~\citep{griffin_minibatch_2022}, and Kronecker‑factored FIM (K‑FAC)~\citep{martens_optimizing_2015}.
 Classical schemes such as L‑BFGS~\citep{liu_limited_1989,chen_largeScale_2014} can also be viewed as low‑rank, history‑based preconditioners.
-Appendix~\ref{appendix:preconditioner} summarizes these approaches and their computational trade‑offs.
+A particularly important special case is \emph{natural gradient descent}, obtained by choosing \(\bfM\) as the Fisher information matrix \citep{amari_natural_1998}.
+In that case, the update follows the local information geometry of the model rather than the Euclidean geometry of parameter space.
+For exponential-family and least-squares settings, the Fisher matrix is closely related to, and in many cases coincides with, the generalized Gauss--Newton matrix \citep{schraudolph_fast_2002,martens_new_2020}.
+Our present theory treats a fixed SPD metric \(\bfM\), so it does not directly analyze the fully time-varying choice \(\bfM_k=\bfF(\bw_k)\).
+Nevertheless, it provides a local lens on natural-gradient-type methods.Appendix~\ref{appendix:preconditioner} summarizes these approaches and their computational trade‑offs.

 The convergence analysis in Sections~\ref{sec:Global}–\ref{sec:local} suggests two practical mechanisms through which preconditioners shape late‑stage behavior: \begin{itemize} \item \emph{Local conditioning.} Curvature‑aware preconditioners (e.g., Fisher, Gauss–Newton, Hessian, K‑FAC) tend to reduce the metric–smoothness constant \(\hat L\) and can increase the local PL constant \(\hat\mu_{\mathrm{PL}}\).
 In our bounds, this improves the effective local condition number \(\hat L/\hat\mu_{\mathrm{PL}}\), permits larger admissible fixed learning rates \(\alpha \le \mu/(\hat L K_G)\), and reduces the leading constant under diminishing learning rates. \item \emph{Noise attenuation.} Preconditioners aligned with the gradient‑noise structure reduce the preconditioned noise level $K$ in the late‑stage regime.
 Together with improved conditioning (smaller \(\hat L/\hat c\) or \(\hat L/\hat\mu_{\rm PL}\)), this lowers the noise floor, which scales with their \emph{product}.
 Fisher‑based and related methods are especially effective because they explicitly incorporate gradient statistics. \end{itemize}